 The discovery?
 Microplastics could contribute to the first four effects.
 Also in a relevant way.

-A "small" threat of species
+A “small” species threat

 The study found that microplastic concentrations of 10 micrograms per milliliter could damage cell viability.
 And concentrations of 20 micrograms per milliliter could generate an allergic reaction.